 - Opportunities for promotion: Employees are always looking to learn and advance in their careers – promoting within a company boosts morale and keeps productivity high.

-- On site gym: Over 4.5 million UK adults have a gym membership – and healthy employees are happy employees.
-If you exercise three times a week, more mood-elevating endorphins will be released, so why not allow them to do it on site?
+- On-site gym: Over 4.5 million UK adults have a gym membership – and healthy employees are happy employees.
+If you exercise three times a week, more mood-elevating endorphins will be released, so why not allow them to do it on-site?

-- Development reviews: If you’ve given employees a clear path to follow, it’s important to show that their performance will be recognised and rewarded regularly.
+- Development reviews: If you’ve given employees a clear path to follow, it’s important to show that their performance will be recognized and rewarded regularly.
 40% of those who receive poor job training leave the job within the first year.

 - Company pension: As we work through the years, we all want to ensure that we’ll be protected later in life – so a good pension will make them feel valued.

 - Flexible work hours: 83% of people state flexibility as an “important factor” when applying for a new role and 70% of managers report an improvement in productivity after a shift to flexible working.

 - Subsidized cafe and healthy food: Having an area where staff can interact (such as a cafe) can lead to an increase in morale and healthy options enforce the idea that the workforce is looked after and treated well.